-After political change in Afghanistan threw families into turmoil one year ago, Islamic Relief made a commitment of $2.1 million to help both families across Afghanistan and the 83,000 refugees who arrived to the US.
+Islamic Relief has made a commitment of $2.1 million to help both families across Afghanistan and the 83,000 refugees newly arrived in the US.

-Together, with our regional offices in Kabul, Balkh, Herat, and Nangarhar, we continue to work to help provide those in need with the following:
+Together, with our regional offices in Kabul, Balkh, Herat, and Nangarhar, we are working to help provide those in need with the following:

-We also teamed up with our partner network to help our new Afghan neighbors transition into their new homes through the following:
+We are also teaming up with our partner network to help our new Afghan neighbors transition into their new homes through the following:

-Islamic Relief has served in Afghanistan for more than 20 years, and continues to provide humanitarian and development assistance in the country today.
-Through our regional offices, we are able to quickly and accurately assess the needs on the ground and provide immediate relief.
+Islamic Relief has served the Afghan community for more than 20 years, and continues to provide humanitarian and development assistance today.
+Through our regional offices and partner network across the US, we are able to quickly and accurately assess the needs on the ground and provide immediate relief.
 We work hard to ensure your donor dollar goes as far as possible.

 Thanks to you, we’ve been able to accomplish so much.
 But there’s still so much more to do.
 By continuing to support our efforts in Afghanistan, you can help make a difference in the lives of those in desperate need across the world and here at home.